azdavis/azdavis.net/posts/en/car-centrism.md

 desc: I like trains.
 ---

 Those who have heard me talk about public policy will know that I often bemoan the dominance of private cars as the primary mode of transport for most Americans.

+## It's not about public transport

 The benefits of well-implemented public transport are real:

 - Safer
 - Cheaper